 About Elizabeth Bowen

 Elizabeth Bowen was born in Dublin in 1899, the only child of an Irish lawyer and landowner.
-Her book Bowen’s Court (1942) is the history of her family and their house, in County Cork.
-Throughout her life, she divided her… More about Elizabeth Bowen
+She wrote many acclaimed novels and short story collections, was awarded the CBE in 1948, and was made a Companion of Literature by… More about Elizabeth Bowen